-The IED address and baud rate can be selected using the front panel menu or by the settings application software.
+The IED address and baud rate can be selected using the front panel menu or by a suitable application such as MiCOM Agile.

 When using a serial interface, the data format is: 1 start bit, 8 data bits, 1 parity bit with 1 stop bit, or 2 stop bits (a total of 11 bits per character).